 Your best bet: Make your own jerk seasoning

 As with many spice blends, the easiest way to replace it is simply to make your own.
-Like most spice blends from outside of the US, traditional jerk seasoning is usually made by the cook.
-Making your own blend may be more necessary with jerk seasoning due to the fact that its ingredients do not show up together in many other spice blends.
+Like most spice blends from outside of the United States, traditional jerk seasoning is usually made by the cook.
+Making your own blend may be more necessary with jerk seasoning because its ingredients do not show up together in many other spice blends.

 A decent second choice: Ras el hanout

 Ras el hanout is a Moroccan spice blend that comes from a very different part of the world than Jamaica’s jerk seasoning; however, it does have some similar flavor notes and is flexible.
-Ras el hanout translates to king of the shop, signifying that the blend is supposed to offer the best of a spice shop’s inventory.
-In other words, it can consist of almost anything that a spice merchant might have for sale.
+Ras el hanout translates to “king of the shop”, signifying that the blend is supposed to offer the best of a spice shop’s inventory.
+In other words, it can comprise almost anything that a spice merchant might have for sale.
 You may be able to select a blend that includes allspice and that also has a source of heat.

 Use ras el hanout as a 1:1 substitute for jerk seasoning.